Analytical growth functions for cosmic structures in a $\Lambda$CDM Universe: Structure growth in perturbation theory

 In figure~\ref{fig:spectra} we show ratios of the total power spectrum up to one-loop accuracy when $\Lambda$ is switched off/on in the second- and third-order structure growths (respectively equations~\ref{eq:Egrowth} and~\ref{eqs:Fabc}).
-The blue solid [faint] line is evaluated at $z=0$ [$z=0.2$].
-This figure indicates that ignoring the explicit $\Lambda$ contributions in the growth lead to a maximal power suppression of about $0.53\%$ at $k \simeq 0.45 h/$Mpc for $z=0$ [$0.37\%$ at $k \simeq 0.44 h/$Mpc for $z=0.2$], which is, admittedly, a mild effect.
+The blue solid [faint] line is evaluated at $z=0$ [$z=1.0$].
+This figure indicates that ignoring the explicit $\Lambda$ contributions in the growth lead to a maximal power suppression of about $0.53\%$ at $k \simeq 0.45 h/$Mpc for $z=0$ [$0.11\%$ at $k \simeq 0.45 h/$Mpc for $z=1.0$], which is, admittedly, a mild effect.
 However, the shown scale-dependent power suppression has a fairly similar signature known from massive neutrino cosmologies \citep[see e.g.][]{2012MNRAS.420.2551B,2020JCAP...09..018P,2020ApJ...904..159Y,2020arXiv201112504Z}.
 Using the fit $\Delta P / P_{\rm max} \simeq - 9.8 \,\Omega_{\nu0}/ (\Omega_{\rm m0} - \Omega_{\nu0})$ of \cite{2008JCAP...08..020B} for the non-linear power suppression due to massive neutrinos with current density $\Omega_{\nu0} = \sum {\rm m}_\nu/(93.14\,{\rm eV} h^2)$, we estimate that the effect of employing inaccurate $\Lambda$CDM growth functions within a Markov chain Monte Carlo likelihood analysis could lead to systematic errors of the order of $\Delta \sum {\rm m}_\nu \approx 0.0073\,$eV on predicting the sum of massive neutrinos, assuming a normal mass hierarchy of neutrinos.

-Actually, that we observe such a non-linear power suppression in the present case is not surprising: As in massive neutrino cosmologies, the dominant effect on the matter dynamics comes from an updated Hubble drag term in the equations of motion~\eqref{eq:EOMbasic}, which itself is the consequence of an altered Friedmann equation.
+Actually, that we observe such a non-linear power suppression in the present case is not surprising, and has been already observed by the (numerical) approaches of e.g.~\cite{2006MNRAS.366..547M,2008JCAP...10..036P,2014JCAP...11..039B,2021JCAP...01..020G}: As in massive neutrino cosmologies, the dominant effect on the matter dynamics comes from an updated Hubble drag term in the equations of motion~\eqref{eq:EOMbasic}, which itself is the consequence of an altered Friedmann equation.
 We have seen that accurately incorporating~$\Lambda$ in the Hubble drag leads to updated perturbative results for the displacement at essentially all orders.
 Thus, as expected, the updated Hubble drag leads to a nonlinear backreaction to the motion of matter elements.